Markusovich/TweetTragedy/README.md

 # TweetTragedy

-The goal of this project is to create a tool that leverages Twitter as a social sensor to collect, analyze and visualize disaster related tweets.\
+The goal of this project is to create a tool that leverages Twitter as a social sensor to collect, analyze and visualize disaster related tweets.
+\
+To run code on localhost, pip install all modules and run command 'flask run'
 \
 \
 Search for natural disaster info in a specified area in the last week!